Eye tracking in the XR range

 In healthcare and medical simulations, eye tracking can play a crucial role.
 By tracking the eye movements of surgeons and medical staff, training and simulations can be improved.
 Eye tracking makes it possible to analyze gaze patterns and attention patterns to improve the efficiency and accuracy of medical procedures.
 In addition, eye tracking can be used for diagnosis and early detection of eye diseases by detecting and analyzing deviations in gaze patterns.
 This enables early treatment and better patient care.

-Eye Tracking in Marketing and Advertising
+Eye tracking in marketing and advertising

 Eye tracking also has significant implications for marketing and advertising.
 By recording the direction of consumers' gaze, companies can gain valuable insights into their visual attention and preferences.
 This makes it possible to optimize advertising and marketing materials in a targeted manner and tailor them to the needs and preferences of the target group.